VFPX/VFPXDeployment/docs/ThorUpdate.md

 If something is missing, the file or folder is created, and some [Placeholders](#placeholders) like {AppName} name are substituted.
 13. Fill in documentation, .gitignore etc
 14. [Test your project](#test-your-project)
-15. See [First time task to deploy](#first-time-task-to-deplay) to publish yout project to Thor.
+15. See [First time task to deploy](#first-time-task-to-deploy) to publish your project to Thor.
 16. To run VFPX Deployment for production, one need to set up some information, documentation etc.
 What to do should be noted step by step into **.github\\CONTRIBUTING.md** so everybody know what to do.
 17. push